Banff Hiking Tips For First-Time Visitors

 I download the hiking trail map onto my phone before leaving home, so I have access to it even without a cell signal.
 (It’s rare to have a reliable cell signal on hiking trails in Banff).

 While on the trail, I record my progress on AllTrails.
-Not only does this allow me to look at my hiking stats at the end of the hike, but it allows me to see my relative position vs the hiking trail.
+Not only does this allow me to look at my hiking stats at the end of the hike, but it allows me to see my current position vs. the actual hiking trail.

 A recent App of the Year winner, AllTrails is also one of the best apps for visiting Banff!
 Enjoy map downloads and many more premium features with a 7-day free trial of AllTrails+!